 Increasing levels of driver assistance are already providing drivers with the opportunity to do other things in their car while it is operating on public roads.
 The initial versions of “what’s to come” are already on our roads today, in what is known as Level 2 (partial or semi-automated) driver assistance features, that can control the car’s speed and keep it within the lane, but only in certain circumstances.
 As reviewed by Consumer Reports, examples include Tesla’s Autopilot and General Motors’ Super Cruise system, now available in the 2018 Cadillac CT6 and 2021 Escalade.

 A common feature is that drivers with these systems are able to take their hands off the steering wheel and feet off the pedals under certain driving conditions, for example on geofenced highways.
 However, automated vehicle (AV) technology is currently incapable of handling many of the situations that are encountered in daily driving.
 Yet, as humans we adapt quickly and can easily trust such systems and become complacent or unknowingly inattentive.
 These issues can, and have, led to tragic consequences, such as the deaths in 2018 of Elaine Herzberg during Uber’s AV testing, and of Walter Huang while he operated a Tesla.
-And this week, this issue has been highlighted again as another tragic accident involving a Tesla in Texas unfolds.
+And this week, this issue is highlighted again as the fatal accident involving a Tesla in Texas unfolds.

 By now, there is little argument over whether it is necessary to monitor driver state while these Level 2 systems are in use.
 International standards (like SAE’s J3016) clearly state that at Level 2, the human is responsible for detecting objects and events.
 Groups, including the National Transport Safety Board (NTSB) in the US, are advocating for DMS, while Europe has already moved to mandate the technology from 2022 and EuroNCAP (New Car Assessment Program) is actively working on its 2025 roadmap to award safety points for vehicles that are equipped with camera-based DMS technology – there are good reasons for this.